Safeguarding Children and Young People (Under 18) Policy

 4. LEGISLATIVE FRAMEWORK

-The legislative frameworks around this policy are:
+The key legislative frameworks and guidance around this policy are:

 5. DEFINITIONS

+5.1.
 Safeguarding – protecting children and young people from maltreatment, preventing impairment of their mental and physical health or development and ensuring they are growing up in circumstances consistent with the provision of safe and effective care.

+5.2.
 Child Protection – any activity that is undertaken to protect specific children and young people who are suffering, or are likely to suffer, significant harm.

 6. ROLES AND RESPONSIBILITIES

 Safeguarding is everyone’s responsibility and all staff and volunteers involved in the organisation’s activities have a role to play.
-In2ScienceUK will ensure that staff and volunteers undergo basic safeguarding training at induction, advanced training as appropriate and will take part in the annual CPD programme where safeguarding updates/refreshers will be programmed.

 • Managing the referral of cases of suspected abuse or allegations to the relevant agencies.